Pseudoreality/Roblox-Identities/Identities/11 - OpenCloudSession.md

 - **Related Instances:** N/A

 ## Notes
-- Under normal circumstances, this runs on RCCService configured to `CustomScriptExecutions`
+- Under normal circumstances, this runs on an RCCService configured to `CustomScriptExecution`
+	- When any scripts are run under this configuration, there are a few engine apis that are restricted, which are listed on the task docs page
 - The name of the runner is "`TaskScript`"